 Why Are Jordan’s So Expensive?

 Let’s pop the big question; why are Jordan’s so expensive?
 Well, forget the materials and cost of the product.
 The actual worth of Jordan’s lies in the value of the Jordan Brand.
 A lot goes into making and marketing the iconic sneakers, making them pricier (read more valuable) than other basketball sneakers.
-While the significant markup can get anyone pissed off—including the financially endowed- many factors come to play when setting the sneaker’s pricing.
+While the significant markup can get anyone a little upset—including the financially endowed- many factors come to play when setting the sneaker’s pricing.

 First, Nike takes into account the cost of materials and production labor.
 Secondly, it considered customs fees and insurance costs.
 Thirdly, they must take into account the charges allied with collaboration between the brand and Mike Jordan.